SilvioAiello/Epidemiology-on-Temporal-Networks/docs/howto.md

 ### propagation
-This function takes a temporal network, an index case and the probabilities dictionary, and performs an iteration of a whole epidemic propagation in SI mode, from the first to last snapshot of the tempnet; the result is a dictionary of dictionaries, describing nodes' states for each time step.
+This function requires a temporal network, an index case and the probabilities dictionary, and performs an iteration of a whole epidemic propagation in SI mode, from the first to last snapshot of the tempnet; the result is a dictionary of dictionaries, describing nodes' states for each time step.

 First operations are, as usual, definitions: T and N are extracted from the tempnet, and then an internal function, *set_infected*, is created with the purpose of setting input node states equals to 1 from a given time to the end (once infected, always infected); it will be used on every new infected; then, output is initialized by setting every node susceptible at every time, with the expection of the index case who is always infected (set_infected since t=0).
 Finally, infected and susceptibles nodes sets are initialized: they will be updated every time a new infection occurs.
 Now, following Chen approach, epidemic is updated time by time by processing each susceptible node (at the previous time step), finding its infective neighbourhood (at the previous time step), and performing the "infection extraction" for each of them: if infection occurs, infective state is set "1" at present time step, sets are updated and the program jumps directly to next susceptible.
 Infection extraction compares the integral of Poisson distribution with a random uniform (from 0 to 1) extraction, performed by *np.random.uniform* function.
 This is iterated until the end of network evolution.